Last updated: July 4th, 2025

 You can find blocklist sources in many places, such as firebog.net.

-If you’ve pulled in a lot of domains, Unbound may fail to start on OpenBSD because it doesn’t have enough time to process all of them.
+If you’ve pulled in a lot of domains, Unbound may fail to start on OpenBSD because it doesn’t have enough time to process them all.
 You can fix this by increasing Unbound’s timeout value.

 $ rcctl get unbound timeout